McGuinnessChen/dual-representation-space-encoding/README.md

 ## Conditional Pseudo-Arithmetic Task

 You can try `python conditional_pseudo_arithmetic.py` for a quick training run.
-Set `METHOD` in `main.py` to choose finetuning method.
+Set `METHOD` to choose finetuning method.

 ## Citation